JetBrains/kotlin/kotlin-ide/README.md

 Q. What will happen with Pull Requests submitted to the [JetBrains/kotlin](https://github.com/JetBrains/kotlin) repository?
 A. We will process all existing PRs and replicate commits in the new repository.
 However, all new PRs to the Kotlin IDEA plugin code should be done only in this repository.

+## 3. License
+Kotlin is distributed under the terms of the Apache License (Version 2.0).
+See [license folder](license/README.md) for details.